 1. What is Financial Accounting?

-• Definition – The systematic recording, classifying, summarising, and reporting of monetary transactions of an entity to provide useful financial information to external users (investors, creditors, regulators, tax authorities, etc.).
+Definition: The systematic recording, classifying, summarising, and reporting of an entity’s monetary transactions to provide useful financial information to external users.

 • Provide a true and fair view of the financial position and performance.